Automorphisms of profinite mapping class groups: Notations, definitions and preliminary results

 The congruence topology on $\G(\tS)$ then induces a profinite topology on $\G(S,\dS)$ which we call the \emph{congruence topology on }$\G(S,\dS)$.
 This clearly also defines a profinite topology on $\PG(S,\dS)\subseteq\G(S,\dS)$, which we call the congruence topology on $\PG(S,\dS)$.

 The completions of $\G(S,\dS)$ and $\PG(S,\dS)$ with respect to these congruence topologies are then denoted by $\kG(S,\dS)$ and $\kPG(S,\dS)$, respectively, and are called the \emph{procongruence (resp.\ pure) relative mapping class group of the surface with boundary $(S,\dS)$}.
-By Theorem~\ref{stabilizers}, they fit in the short exact sequences: